vinaya-class/vinaya-class.github.io/src/02-stealing.md

 *Vikappana* is an arrangement whereby a bhikkhu places robe or cloth under shared ownership so that it may be stored for any length of time.

+While the shared ownership is in effect, none of the bhikkhus may use the item.

 If the bhikkhu simply gives the robe back to the stores, he has given up ownership of it and another bhikkhu would be free to take it.